csc301-fall-2022/assignment-2-3-shihhu0a0-zheng-duan/README.md

 Since we already decided to use MERN stack as our tech stack, Node.js is the only part that is not replaceable.
 Therefore, it is a clear choice that we are choosing Node.js with Express.js framework for our backend.

 ### Database
 We want a database to store products' attributes and user info for the login feature, so I think we would better use a document-based non-relational database, also called an object-based system.
-This is the reason we eliminated MySQL/postgreSQL at the beginning: MySQL is a table-based system (or open-source relational database).
+This is the reason we eliminated MySQL/postgreSQL at the beginning:  SQL is a table-based system (or open-source relational database).

 - MongoDB
     - pros: